-I knew I wanted to obtain a master’s degree right after college and I knew I loved working in higher ed from an alumni internship experience during undergrad.
-So upon graduating from undergrad, I applied to several universities and got an interview at UT, and the rest is history.
-I am very grateful that UT provides the tuition benefits to its employees.
+I knew I wanted to obtain a master’s degree right after college, and I knew I loved working in higher ed from an alumni internship experience during my undergrad degree.
+So, upon graduating, I applied to several universities and got an interview at UT, and the rest is history.
+I am very grateful that UT provides tuition benefits to its employees.

 What advice would you give to a student looking to apply to the program?